 This is obviously a very dramatic story which should be interpreted like other dramas.
 Dramas tell stories that illustrate moral principles and teach eternal truths.
 This story, like parables, should be interpreted as a whole and no attempt should be made to identify every part of the story as illustrative of some person, place or event.
 The main point in the story is that God takes care of his own people and even uses supernatural means to do so at times.
 To go beyond that and identify this as a specific event in the future probably goes beyond what was intended by the original author in his use of apocalyptic drama.
 I believe that all of the dramatic scenes in Revelation should be interpreted in a similar way.
-They primarily offer hope and comfort to people who were suffering under the cruel boot of Roman persecution and should not be seen as a detailed and chronological blueprint of eschatological events.29 communicated by the details of the story.
-They are "hyperbolic" in the sense that they include large-scale exaggerated events featuring enormous terrifying creatures.
-They are "expanded" because these visions are normally strung together to form a rather disjoined narrative that teaches or illustrates specific truths and principles and aids memory in recalling them.
+They primarily offer hope and comfort to people who were suffering under the cruel boot of Roman persecution and should not primarily be seen as a detailed blueprint of eschatological events.

-These larger dramatic visions or groups of visions threaded together in Daniel and Revelation are what might be called expanded hyperbolic metaphor.
-They are "metaphor" because the stories represent something other than what is
+These larger dramatic visions or groups of visions threaded together in Daniel and Revelation are what might be called expanded hyperbolic

-29 The main points being made by the various dramatic visions in the book of Revelation are: 1) Life is not easy; 2) God is in control; 3) The enemies of God will be appropriately judged; 4) The followers of Christ will be rewarded beyond imagination in the future life.
+&lt;sup>29 The main points being made by the various dramatic visions in the book of Revelation are:

+1) Life is not easy; 2) God is in control; 3) The enemies of God will be appropriately judged;

+4) The followers of Christ will be rewarded beyond imagination in the future life.
 The dramatic scenes in Revelation all support those points.